 Because it doesn’t feel good to be in a creative rut, feeling flat and blocked.
-We’ll spark ideas and inspiration by accessing the creative energy in new and different ways.
+We’ll spark ideas and inspiration in new and different ways.

-Mostly, we do this through play.
-Creative play, to explore the sore and tender spots, to connect with the beautiful and hopeful spots.
+Mostly, we do this through creative play, to explore the sore and tender spots, to connect with the beautiful and hopeful spots.
 Creative play to reconnect with the juicy and joyous so that you become wholehearted and open.

 With embodiment prompts to bring you into relationship with your senses and your physical self.